Parent Engagement Policy and Compact

-- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by participating in curriculum sharing nights, aren’t conferences, receiving emails and phone calls from teachers.
+- Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by participating in curriculum sharing nights, parent conferences, and ongoing communication from teachers.

-- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as grade level teacher websites, work sent in Thursday Folders..
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as grade level newsletters, work sent in Thursday Folders.

 - Provide ongoing feedback on student progress through quarterly interims and progress reports that show specific areas of proficiency and areas for continued growth.